opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 To view only search terms on query events, you need to add a filter to your visualization.
 Since the developer provided a `message_type` of `QUERY` for each search event, you can filter on that message type to isolate the specific users' searches.
 To do this, select **Add filter** and then select **QUERY** in the **Edit filter** panel, as shown in the following image.
 ![Word Cloud]({{site.url}}{{site.baseurl}}/images/ubi/tag_cloud2.png "Word Cloud")

-You should now have two visualizations on your dashboard (the pie chart and the tag cloud), as shown in the following image.
+You should now have two visualizations (the pie chart and the tag cloud) on your dashboard, as shown in the following image.
 ![UBI Dashboard]({{site.url}}{{site.baseurl}}/images/ubi/dashboard2.png "UBI Dashboard")

 ## 5. Add a histogram of item clicks